shaybrow/book_app/README.md

 - Estimate of time needed to complete: 1hr
 - Start time: 3:31
-- Finish time:
+- Finish time: 4:52
-- Actual time needed to complete:
+- Actual time needed to complete: 1hr 20 min

 **Number and name of feature**: